KrazyPhish/anstec_earth-react/README.md

     if (!earthRef.current) return
     //doing some job
     return () => {
-      //do not try to destroy or recycle the earth
+      //do not try to recycle the earth or destroy any other components
-      //useEarth or other hooks will do it for you
+      //useEarth hook or other components hooks will do it for you }
-    }
   }, [])